 Be an active and committed Christian, and support the mission of Y.E.C.A.

-Identify a faculty member at your institution who will serve as a local advisor for your project and provide support as needed (especially pertinent if using the fellowship to fulfill academic internship requirements)
+Identify a mentor who will serve as a local advisor for your project and provide support as needed.

-Meet regularly with Y.E.C.A. staff and the Fellows cohort (via biweekly video calls), and connect as needed with your campus/church/community advisor.
+Meet regularly with Y.E.C.A. staff and other Fellows via biweekly video calls, and connect as needed with your local advisor.

 Submit a midyear and a final report at the end of your Fellowship